Understanding the Fundamental Design Decisions of Retrieval-Augmented Generation Systems: Empirical Setup

 \subsubsection{QA Corpus Preparation}

-For NQ and TriviaQA datasets, we adopt the corpus constructed by \cite{DPR}, which uses the English Wikipedia dump from Dec.
-20, 2018 as the source documents, then apply the pre-processing code to remove semi-structured data to extract the clean, text-portion of articles.
-Each article is then split into multiple, disjoint 100-word text blocks as passages, yielding a total of 21,015,324 passages.
-For the HotpotQA dataset, we use the accompanying corpus provided with the dataset, as described in \cite{yang2018hotpotqa}, which consists of 5,233,235 documents sourced from Wikipedia.
+For the Natural Questions (NQ) and TriviaQA datasets, we utilize the corpus constructed by~\cite{DPR}, which is derived from the English Wikipedia dump dated December 20, 2018.
+The preprocessing pipeline removes semi-structured data to extract clean textual content from articles, with each article subsequently segmented into disjoint 100-word passages.
+This process yields a total of 21,015,324 passages for retrieval.
+For HotpotQA, we employ the accompanying corpus provided with the original dataset~\cite{yang2018hotpotqa}, comprising 5,233,235 Wikipedia-sourced documents.

-To identify the documents containing supporting facts for each question (i.e., oracle documents), we follow the methodology outlined by \cite{DPR} for NQ and TriviaQA.
-For HotpotQA, oracle documents are identified by verifying their alignment with the provided supporting facts.
+Golden document identification follows established methodologies: we adopt the approach from~\cite{DPR} for NQ and TriviaQA datasets, while for HotpotQA, golden documents are determined by verifying alignment with the ground-truth supporting facts provided in the dataset annotations.